mivp-agent/moos-ivp-agent/examples/QTable/README.md

 ### Model
 This is an implementation of on policy [Q-Table learning](https://www.freecodecamp.org/news/an-introduction-to-q-learning-reinforcement-learning-14ac0b4493cc/).
 It uses the `FieldDiscretizer` utility provided by the `mivp_agent` to make the aquaticus field compatible with the Q-Table method.

-## Mission files
+## Mission files / MOOS-IvP details
 The mission files being used are from the `../../missions/AgentAquaticus` base mission.

 The config block, in `mission/heron/meta_heron.bhv`, that supports connection with `MissionManager` is `BHV_Agent` after the simulation is started this behavior will attempt connection to the server started by `MissionManager`.

 The other important config block, in `mision/heron/plug_pEpisodeManager.moos`, facilitates episodic behavior.
 Note also, the flag manager config block in shoreside's `mission/shoreside/meta_shoreside.moos` specifies the success condition by a message sent to the `pEpisodeManager` via a posted MOOS var that it listens to.

 The moos-ivp-agent apps `uFldFlagManagerAgent` & `uFldTagManagerAgent` (forks of the originals) to add support for multi-vehicle data collection during aquaticus simulations.
-They are backwards compatible as with the regular versions.
+They are backwards compatible with the original versions.

 ### Agent & results
 Currently, the agent being trained to both capture **and** return the flag.
-Success is being seen at around 45000 episodes which amounts to approximately 24 hours training time and 50 days of training time from the agent's perspective (with all 5 agents running during training time).
+Success is being seen at around 45000 episodes which amounts to approximately 24 hours and 50 days of training time from the agent's perspective (with all 5 agents running during training time).
 It is **highly** likely that better learning algorithms, such as DQNs, will generalize better and converge to optimal Q values faster.

 ## Training

 ### API Key
-QTable integrates with the ML service [WandB](https://wandb.ai) for logging purposes.
+The QTable example integrates with the ML service [WandB](https://wandb.ai) for logging purposes.
 You must make a account with them and put your api key in `model/wandb_key.py`

 ### Running trainer
 After making a WandB account and adding your key, you can start the trainer with the following command.
 This will launch both the simulator and the trainer.